jcoliz/yofi/docs/Dependencies.md

 ### ASP<meta>.NET Core 3.1 LTS

 Fundamentally the app is built on .NET Core.
 It can run on Linux or Windows.
 My policy is to be on the latest LTS version, which is 3.1.19 as of this writing.
-The next LTS is predicted to be .NET 6.0 in November 2021.
-At that point, I'll upgrade to .NET 6.0.
+Once 6.0 is a bit more settled, I'll look at upgrading to that LTS.

 ### Entity Framework Core